ShankulShukla/Image-Feature-Extraction/README.md

 ## Dataset

 ### Sign MNIST based model
-- I started with very basic dataset available at this [link](https://www.kaggle.com/datamunge/sign-language-mnist)
+- I started with a very basic dataset available at this [link](https://www.kaggle.com/datamunge/sign-language-mnist)
-- The dataset has 27455 training samples which are 28 * 28 pixels so when this model tested on webcam input it does not tend to perform well given getting very good accuracy in the test set.
+- The dataset has 27455 training samples which are 28 * 28 pixels so when this model is tested on webcam input it does not tend to perform well given getting very good accuracy in the test set.

 ### Improved sign dataset
-- [This](https://drive.google.com/open?id=1wgXtF6QHKBuXRx3qxuf-o6aOmN87t8G-) dataset is hand created is much more difficult to work with having 480 * 640 images and reflects good properties to make model deployable for real-world hand inputs.
+- [This](https://drive.google.com/open?id=1wgXtF6QHKBuXRx3qxuf-o6aOmN87t8G-) dataset is hand created is much more difficult to work with having 480 * 640 images and reflects good properties to make the model deployable for real-world hand inputs.
-- This dataset is created by webcam from scratch for each static american hand sign language.
+- This dataset is created by webcam from scratch for each static American hand sign language.
-- The images in the dataset is resized to 128 * 128 pixels for our use.
+- The images in the dataset are resized to 128 * 128 pixels for our use.